fannynabis/chameleon-documentation-en/variantensets.md

 Das Anlegen von Variantensets und Varianten eines Artikels wird im Kapitel ** 4.8 Artikelvarianten** beschrieben.

-The create of variant sets and variants are described in chapter **4.8 Article Variants**.
+How to create a variant sets and variants are described in chapter **4.8 Article Variants**.